william-murray1204/stable-diffusion-cpp-python/README.md

 <details>
 <summary>Using HIPBLAS (ROCm)</summary>

 This provides BLAS acceleration using the ROCm cores of your AMD GPU.
-Make sure to have the ROCm toolkit installed.
+Make sure you have the ROCm toolkit installed.
-Windows Users Refer to [docs/hipBLAS_on_Windows.md](docs%2FhipBLAS_on_Windows.md) for a comprehensive guide.
+Windows users refer to [docs/hipBLAS_on_Windows.md](docs%2FhipBLAS_on_Windows.md) for a comprehensive guide.

 ```bash
 CMAKE_ARGS="-G Ninja -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DSD_HIPBLAS=ON -DCMAKE_BUILD_TYPE=Release -DAMDGPU_TARGETS=gfx1101" pip install stable-diffusion-cpp-python